damianb/tf2stats/README.markdown

 * Package and distribute the app with the the OpenFlame Framework,  OpenFlame Dbal, and Quartz contained in OpenSSL-signed phar packages.
 * Timezone should be set in config file
-* Move array of "weapon kill" data in Player controller to own json file for easy updating
 * Update for new changes to Quartz
-* Update for changes to autoloader